harmon25/metaflask/README.md

 # metaflask
-Metasploit front-end powered by Flask and Polymer
+Metasploit front-end powered by Flask and AngunlarJS